MaggieJingyiGuo/my_website/content/blogs/blog4.md

 My name is Jingyi Guo, and you can call me Maggie.

-I was born in Shanghai, China.
+I was born and bred in Shanghai, China.

 London is a really beautiful City and it's really happy to have one year study here!